truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Description:** Performs a health check or validation of the given provider configuration.
 For instance, it might attempt a test API call to verify that the credentials are correct and the service is reachable.

-**Response Fields:** Likely returns a status object, e.g.: `{ "status": "ok" }` if the provider is configured correctly, or details of any error (like “invalid API key” or network issues).
+**Response Fields:** Likely returns a status object, e.g.: `{ "status": "ok" }` if the provider is configured correctly, or details of any error (like "invalid API key" or network issues).

 This helps quickly debug provider setup issues.

 ---

-Each endpoint above plays a role in Letta’s ecosystem, from managing agents and their memories to integrating external tools and providers.
+Each endpoint above plays a role in Letta's ecosystem, from managing agents and their memories to integrating external tools and providers.
 This documentation should enable a development team to implement a PHP SDK with full coverage, as it details the requests and responses for every documented API endpoint on the Letta platform.
 Ensure to handle authentication (the `Authorization: Bearer <token>` header) for all calls, and handle optional fields or cloud-only features appropriately.

+---

+## License

+This documentation is licensed under CC-BY-SA 4.0 (Creative Commons Attribution-ShareAlike 4.0 International).